 Tip: Give yourself — and the state agency — as much time as possible to process your application.

-The NNA can assist you with any questions about Notary commission applications.
-Plus, if you choose to apply or renew a commission through the NNA, you can submit your application or renewal to us ahead of time if you are concerned about delays.
-Even if we cannot submit the application because it is early, we still screen the applications and inform you if there are any errors that need to be corrected and hold onto the application once ready until the appropriate time to submit.
+The NNA can assist you with any questions you have about your commission application.
+Plus, if the NNA offers application processing services for your state and you choose to apply or renew a commission through the NNA, you may be able to submit your application or renewal to us ahead of time.
+We can screen the application and inform you if there are any errors that need to be corrected so that you’ll have plenty of time to make the corrections before we submit the application for you.

 Please contact the NNA at services@nationalnotary.org or 1-800-876-6827 with any Notary commission questions or to start the commissioning or renewal process through us.